-- Full name

-- D.O.B

-- Address

-- Family composition details (including names of parent(s) and siblings)

-- Any key professionals working with the school

-• Factual information about the concerns you have - including access to any chronologies the school has on the child
+- Full name - D.O.B - Address - Family composition details (including names of parent(s) and siblings) - Any key professionals working with the school - Factual information about the concerns you have including access to any chronologies the school has on the child.

 NSPCC - what you can do to report abuse dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or are concerned about how a safeguarding issue is being handled within school.
-Staff can call 0800 028 0285 8am -8pm Monday - Friday or email@help@nspcc.org.uk
+Staff can call 0800 800 5000 8am - 10pm Monday - Friday and 9am - 6pm at weekends, or email help@nspcc.org.uk